franvillamil/muniSpain/readme.md

 In addition, the `name_to_code()` function translates municipality names into INE codes.
 It takes two arguments, a string or character vector `muni` with the municipality names and, optionally, a vector of the same length `prov` (default = NULL) specifying the province.
 If no province is entered but two municipalities with the same name are found, the function will return an error and ask for the province.

+In a few cases, a same municipality name within the same province applies to two different codes.
+Usually, this is because a municipality changed name and code in the past and then went back to the old denomination (e.g. Biel in Zaragoza), or because two different municipalities shared a name in the past.
+In those cases, `name_to_code()` selects the largest code (usually the last one created) and prints a warning.
+Manual checking might be desiderable in these cases.

 ``` r
 name_to_code("Oviedo")
 #> [1] "33044"